ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular-cordova/plugins.md

   });
 ```

+Create similar tests for `forecast` and `uvIndex`.

 **`weather.service.ts`**

-Getting the above test to pass is a matter of injecting the service and calling the `current()` method in the correct spot.
+Getting the above test to pass is a matter of injecting the service and calling the `current()` method in the correct spot(s).
 Doing so is left as an exercise for you to complete. **Note:** we do not need to do anything with the result at this time.
 We just need to get the test to pass.

 ##### Step 2 - Use the Current Location

 **`weather.service.spec.ts`**

 We are already have tests verifying the HTTP call and return.
-Update thost tests to ensure that the returned location is used in the HTTP call.
+Update those tests to ensure that the returned location is used in the HTTP call.

 This requires two changes to the tests: